The Sweet Mystery came from these things:

 9. The words: among my first cautious uses of them on canvas, here muted and restrained.

-Artist’s statement, first published in John W. McCoubrey and Robert Indiana, Robert Indiana (Philadelphia: Institute of Contemporary Art and Falcon Press, 1968).
+First published in McCoubrey, John W., and Robert Indiana.
+Robert Indiana.
+Philadelphia: Institute of Contemporary Art and Falcon Press, 1968